internetguru/gfd/README.md

 # Git Flow Deploy

-> TODO short desc
+> Deploy your git projects with ease – simple setup with minimal configuration

 TODO long desc

 ## Requirements

- - Git project on one of the following servers
+ - Your git project on one of the following servers
    - [GitHub](https://github.com/)
    - [Bitbucket](https://bitbucket.org/)
    - [Gitlab](https://about.gitlab.com/) (not supported yet)